 So Why is North Carolina coming out on top for retirement preference?

 After analyzing all of these factors we had hoped that we would find a compelling reason why North Carolina is beating the pants off Florida in attracting retirees.
 Unfortunately, that is not the case.
 On most factors the states are about even – each one comes out ahead on a few points and behind on some others.
 Conclusion: there must be some intangibles at work here.

 These are strictly our opinions, but here are some reasons why North Carolina’s Secret Sauce is giving Florida a licking in the retirement department:

-– Florida just isn’t cool anymore.
-In our opinion most of us baby boomers are obsessed with fads – being cool by being in on the latest trend.
+– Florida has an image problem.
 Too many movies have parodied retirement life in Florida – from “Cocoon” to “In Her Shoes”.
 A lot of people don’t want to be associated with the blue haired, shuffleboard playing set that is displayed in popular culture about Florida.

 – Florida is tacky and crowded.
 By no means is the whole state that way, but there are many, many towns where everything is new and every store is a big box or a chain.
 Some people are rejecting that barrenness, along with the intense traffic and development that comes with unchecked growth.

 – On the positive side, North Carolina has a cool factor.
 Towns like Asheville, New Bern, and Chapel Hill have good reputations as interesting places to live.
 North Carolina represents something new and undiscovered, with the advantage of being not too far away or too different from the northeast many retirees are moving away from.

 Here are the most popular retirement towns in North Carolina as determined by page visits to their reviews at Topretirements.com:

 Asheville – In the western mountains – the #1 retirement spot in the country